WebAssembly/spec/proposals/gc/Overview.md

 (type $t (func (param i32))

 (func $f (param $x (ref $t))
-  (call_ref (i32.const 5) (get_local $x))
+  (call_ref (i32.const 5) (local.get $x))
 )
 ```
 Unlike `call_indirect`, this instruction is statically typed and does not involve any runtime check.

-Values of function reference type are formed with the `ref_func` operator:
+Values of function reference type are formed with the `ref.func` operator:
 ```
 (func $g (param $x (ref $t))
-  (call $f (ref_func $h))
+  (call $f (ref.func $h))
 )

 (func $h (param i32) ...)
 ```

-### Tagged Integers
+### Unboxed Scalars

-Efficient implementations of untyped languages or languages with [parametric polymorphism](#parametric-polymorphism) often rely on a _uniform representation_, meaning that all values are represented in a single machine word -- usually a pointer.
+Efficient implementations of untyped languages or languages with [polymorphism](#parametric-polymorphism) often rely on a _uniform representation_, meaning that all values are represented in a single machine word -- usually a pointer.
-At the same time, they want to avoid the cost of boxing as much as possible, by passing around small scalar values unboxed and using a tagging scheme to distinguish them from pointers in the GC.
+At the same time, they want to avoid the cost of boxing as much as possible, by passing around small scalar values (such as bools, enums, characters, small integer types) unboxed and using a tagging scheme to distinguish them from pointers in the GC.

-To implement any such language efficiently, Wasm needs to provide such a mechanism by introducing a built-in reference type `i31ref` that represents tagged integers.
+To implement any such language efficiently, Wasm needs to provide such a mechanism.
+This proposal therefor introduces a built-in reference type `i31ref` that can be implemented in an engine via tagged integers.
+Producers may use this type to request unboxing for scalars.

-There are only three instructions for converting from and to such reference types:
+There are only three instructions for converting from and to this reference type:
 ```
-i31ref.new : [i32] -> [i31ref]
+i31.new : [i32] -> [i31ref]
-i31ref.get_u : [i31ref] -> [i32]
+i31.get_u : [i31ref] -> [i32]
-i31ref.get_s : [i31ref] -> [i32]
+i31.get_s : [i31ref] -> [i32]
 ```
 The first is essentially a "tag" instruction, while the other two are two variants of the inverse "untag" operation, either with or without sign extension to 32 bits.

-Being reference types, tagged integers can be cast into `anyref`, and can participate in runtime type checks and dispatch with `cast` or `br_on_cast`.
+Being reference types, unboxed scalars can be cast into `anyref`, and can participate in runtime type checks and dispatch with `ref.cast` or `br_on_cast`.

 To avoid portability hazards, the value range of `i31ref` has to be restricted to at most 31 bits, since that is the widest range that can be guaranteed to be efficiently representable on all platforms.